 After enjoying a picnic at Mackenzie Reserve, walk off lunch with a wander over the iconic Footbridge to Dunkey Island.
 You can easily do a lap around to explore the island’s peaceful nature reserve in under 20 minutes.

-Perched on the edge of Budgewoi Creek in a spot affectionately named by locals as ‘Budgie Circle’, Saltwater Quality Seafood is the place to go for fish and chips – and the day’s fresh catch!
-You can order takeaway or dine in with an undercover waterfront seating area available, plus BYO alcohol (bubbly goes great with fish and chips).
+Perched on the edge of Budgewoi Creek in a spot affectionately named by locals as ‘Budgie Circle’, Riverside Seafood is the place to go for fish and chips!

 6. Explore the Budgewoi Beach Dunecare Circuit Walk